olih/simulation-experiments/README.md

-# simulation_experiments
+# Simulation Experiments

-Experiments with simulations
+A few experiments with simulations in python.

+Not stable yet.